FlowFuse/website/src/handbook/community/forums-and-support.md

 We provide a comprehensive support and community platform for FlowFuse users, developers, and enthusiasts.
 Our forums and support resources are designed to empower you with the knowledge, assistance, and collaboration you need to make the most out of FlowFuse and Node-RED.

 At FlowFuse, we believe in fostering a community that is not only knowledgeable but also supportive and inclusive.
-We encourage you to explore our [Community Guidelines](./community-guidelines/) to understand how you can contribute positively to this dynamic ecosystem.
+We encourage you to explore our [Community Guidelines](./community-guidelines.md/) to understand how you can contribute positively to this dynamic ecosystem.

 ### Forums

 The FlowFuse forums are key places for discussions, problem-solving, and community support.
-To ensure productive and respectful interactions, community members should adhere to the following guidelines:
+To maintain a structured and detailed forum, community members should adhere to the following guidelines:

 - **Stay On Topic**: Keep your posts relevant to the discussion topic.
 If you have a new question or issue, start a new thread rather than diverting an existing one.
 - **Use Clear Titles**: Make your thread titles clear and descriptive to help others understand the topic at a glance.